-Once the components were created we were able to run them through simulation software.
+Once the components were complete we were able to run them through simulation software.
 This is done to recreate real-time forces and see how the helmet will act under loads at certain angles or pressures.
 Our team also wanted to use the simulations to see where it would make the most sense to apply the pressure sensors.
 We set the back base of the helmet as the fixture, and applied forces along various panels along the helmet to test the displacement that occurred under the force.
 Finally we applied the correct type of material to the helmet to yield accurate values.
 We tested our helmet with different pressures and different forces.
-Pressure has a more even distribution of the applied force, while applying a force might mimic a real-life crash better, so both are good to model.
+Pressures were used in testing because it creates an even distribution of the applied force.
+Meanwhile, different direct forces were used as well as pressure in testing because the direct force simulated the events of a real-life crash.
 Below we have included some images from the simulations.
 Overall we found that the front to middle of the helmet had the most possible deflection zones, so we will make sure to include pressure sensors along those areas.